 A diploma earned after successfully completing a required program of study in a community or technical college.
 It typically requires 90 or more credits and takes two years of full-time study.
-Some associate degrees enable students to continue on to baccalaureate degrees, others prepare students to go right into the workforce in a professional/technical field.
+Some associate degrees enable students to continue on to bachelor's degrees, others prepare students to go directly into the workforce in a professional/technical field.